Two Days in Porto with Kids, a Hub for Culture and Family Fun

 Walkway in historic Porto Portugal

-Porto felt like the perfect balance between historic city and family-friendly accessibility because most things were within walking distance, were accepting of families with young children, and had staff that were excited to see little ones traveling about.
+Porto felt like the perfect balance between historic city and family-friendly accessibility because most things were within a short distance, were accepting of families with young children, and had staff that were excited to see little ones traveling about.

 I would highly recommend anyone traveling to Portugal with kids to spend at least two days wandering the picturesque streets of this beautiful city.